 - i.
-Locus standi (right to bring an action): Does an individual have an easily accessible and effective opportunity to challenge a private or public act that interferes with his/her rights?110 - ii.
-Is the right to defence guaranteed, including through effective legal assistance?111 If yes, what is the legal source of this guarantee? - iii.
-Is legal aid accessible to parties who do not have sufficient means to pay for legal assistance, when the interests of justice so require?112 - iv.
-Are formal requirements,113 time-limits114 and court fees reasonable?115 - v.
-Is access to justice easy in practice?116 What measures are taken to make it easy? - vi.
-Is suitable information on the functioning of the judiciary available to the public?
+Locus standi (right to bring an action): Does an individual have an easily accessible and effective opportunity to challenge a private or public act that interferes with his/her rights?107 - ii.
+Is the right to defence guaranteed, including through effective legal assistance?108 If yes, what is the legal source of this guarantee? - iii.
+Is legal aid accessible to parties who do not have sufficient means to pay for legal assistance, when the interests of justice so require?109 - iv.
+Are formal requirements,110 time-limits111 and court fees reasonable?112